-Because the data structure is a sorted array, we should consider the location in which the new item will be inserted, or will be found if it already exists in the set.
+Because the data structure is a sorted array, we should consider where in the array the new item will go, or will be found if it already exists in the set.
 So we have a new property of the input to the code to vary: the insertion/match location.
-Relevant values are: at the front, at the back, and somewhere in the middle.
+Relevant values are: at the front, the back, and somewhere in the middle.